Insider tips on how to get picked a BD+C 40 Under 40 winner

 7. Make sure your AGE AND DATE OF BIRTH AT TIME OF ENTRY are clearly stated at the top of the first page of your written statement.

 8. Make your written statement READABLE.
 The judges have to read hundreds entries.
 Give 'em a break.
 Use a fairly large type font, don't crowd the copy, provide decent-size margins on all 4 sides.
 If possible, use 1.5 line spacing for visual clarity.
 Don't be afraid to use Yellow Highlight and BOLD FACE and CAPs or even arrows -------> to point judges to the important stuff in your entry.]

 9. Statement Length: How long should your statement be?
-Answer: Just long enough.
+Answer: Just long enough, but 1000 words max.
 Yes, that sounds like a cop-out, but your statement should tell your story concisely but comprehensively, in an organized fashion.